dotcms-plugins/com.dotcms.tokenlogin/README.md

 ** This is not working code, it is only intended as an example **

 ### About the Implementaion
 This code adds an interceptor that responds to requests to `/api/tokenlogin`.
-If a request hits that url and includes a token in the headers (header name can be changed in the tokenlogin.properties) then it will try to decode that token, validate it against a 3rd party IDP and
+If a request hits that url and includes a token in the headers (header name can be changed in the tokenlogin.properties) then it will try to decode that token, validate it against a 3rd party IDP and create a user based on the information in the token.

----

-# Plugin Components